javascript-obfuscator/javascript-obfuscator/README.md

 The Pro API methods provide access to **VM-based bytecode obfuscation** through the [obfuscator.io](https://obfuscator.io) cloud service.
 VM obfuscation is the most advanced and secure form of code protection available, transforming your JavaScript functions into custom bytecode that runs on an embedded virtual machine.

+**Why VM Obfuscation?**
+- **Strongest protection**: Code is converted to bytecode that cannot be directly understood
+- **Anti-decompilation**: No standard JavaScript to reverse engineer
+- **Customizable VM**: Each obfuscation generates unique opcodes and VM structure
+- **Layered security**: Combine with other obfuscation options for defense in depth

 ### Getting an API Token

 To use Pro API methods, you need a valid API token from [obfuscator.io](https://obfuscator.io):